 Objective: Where do you want the tree to go?
 This is the heart of directional felling.
 Directional felling involves developing a plan for where you want the tree to land (the objective or intended lay).
-This requires planning and involves multiple steps before any cutting begins.
+This requires planning and involves multiple steps before you begin any cutting.